adamant/adamant.language.reference/ideas-considering.md

 ## Implicit Field Initialization

 What if any constructor argument would automatically initialize a field named the same, if that field wasn't otherwise assigned into?
-Or maybe there would be some other shortcut to eliminate the constructor boilerplate.  `self.fieldName`
+Or maybe there would be some other shortcut to eliminate the constructor boilerplate.
+A possible syntax would be an argument like `self.fieldName`.

 ## Omit `-> void` for Procedures